Telcom (Somalia)

-Telcom is a telecommunications network operator in Somalia.
+Telcom is a telecommunications network operator serving Somalia and Somaliland.
 It is the first major privately owned company providing telecommunications services to cities nationwide.

 Overview

 Telcom is headquartered in Bakaara Market, Mogadishu.
 It has representative offices in Dubai, UAE and in London, UK, where accounting, international relations and carrier services are handled.

-Its chairman is Mohamed Sheikh, with Hassan Ibrahim Mursal serving as CTO and Omar Hussein Adan as chief transmission officer.
-There are 750 staff employees.
+Its chairman is Mohamed Sheikh, with Said Olow as general manager, Hassan Ibrahim Mursal as chief technical officer and Omar Hussein Adan serving as chief transmission officer.
+There are 750 staff.
+It has three dependent networks in Mogadishu, Hargeisa and Bosaso, while there is an interconnectivity link among all of them.